gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy's first thought was,
 *Your house isn't drafty—it's the nicest one in the whole village!*
 What came out of her mouth was,
 "Let's go home and get cleaned up.
-I mean it," she continued as the *tralpa* opened his mouth.
+I mean it,"
+she continued as the *tralpa* opened his mouth.
 "You're soaking wet,
-you don't have anything to eat, the path is gone, and if we don't get him in front of a fire, he's going to freeze to death."
+you don't have anything to eat, the path is gone, and if we don't get him in front of a fire, you're both going to freeze to death."
 She nodded at Private Thokmay, whose teeth were still chattering.

-"Fine," the *tralpa* said sulkily.
+"I'll be fine," the *tralpa* said sulkily.
-He stood up gave her an exaggerated bow.
+He stood up and gave her an exaggerated bow.
-"I'll follow you."
+"I suppose I should follow you, then.
+Oh, and you—boy.
+Here."

+Yangyal held out his hand.
+"Well, take it," he said testily when Thokmay hesitated.
+With a quick glance at Kulbinder, the soldier clasped it.

+Yangyal closed his eyes and muttered.
+A moment later Thokmay's teeth stopped chattering.
+The private's eyes widened.
+"Thank you, honored," he said, letting go and bowing slightly.
+The *tralpa* waved away his thanks as if it was a mosquito.

 The trail home seemed so long that
 Noxy started to wonder if they had taken a wrong turn.
 The *tralpa* huffed and puffed but said nothing—at least, nothing loud enough for her to make out.
-The tiger stayed at Private Thokmay's side, dropping back or slipping in front of him when the path narrowed but always returning to his post.
+The tiger stayed at Private Thokmay's side, dropping back or slipping in front of him when the path narrowed but always returning.
 As they passed through a small clearing, she fell in step on Thokmay's other side and said, "I'm sorry about your coat.
 I can go look for it tomorrow if you want."

 The young soldier nodded.
+Despite the *tralpa*'s spell,
-His teeth had stopped chattering, but he still looked drawn.
+he still looked drawn with cold.
 "Thank you, honored.
 Here."
 He shrugged out of hers and held it out to her.